 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 It doesn’t take much for a MacBook keyboard to get dirty.
-From dust in the air to crumbs from late-night snacking, your MacBook keyboard will get dirty.
+From dust in the air to crumbs from late-night snacking, your MacBook pro or MacBook Air keyboard will get dirty.

 If you need to get your MacBook’s keyboard clean, we’ve got you covered.
 From a light dusting to removing stuck-on grime, you’re about to find out how to clean your MacBook’s keyboard.